IS A GAME CHANGER.

 Educating children, 2 Wheeler (on loan EMI), Sewing Machine, financially helping relatives in times of need/distress)

-Founded in 2015, the Anita Dongre Foundation was set up to empower women, especially in rural India by bringing jobs back to the villages and helping them become independent economic centres.
-By training women in the art of tailoring (sewing, pattern cutting and so on), Anita Dongre Foundation ensures economic independence for these women through an accessible and dependable source of income.
+Founded in 2015, The Anita Dongre Foundation was set up to empower women, especially in rural India, by bringing jobs back to the villages and helping them become independent economic centres.
+By training women in the art of tailoring (sewing, pattern cutting, and so on), The Anita Dongre Foundation ensures economic independence for these women through an accessible and dependable source of income.
 In addition to training these women, the foundation also provides a travel stipend to maintain a comfortable and stress-free work environment.
-Anita Dongre Foundation works with the local Government and village Panchayat to create Self-Help Groups and bring employment back to Indian villages.
+The Anita Dongre Foundation works with local Government and village Panchayats to create Self-Help Groups and bring employment back to Indian villages.

-As Anita Dongre battled societal prejudices, she noticed the absence of opportunities for other women.
-Whether in rural India or amongst the newly immigrated urban population, women continued to remain financially dependent on the men in their lives, and as a result remained excluded from any decision making roles in their private and public life.
+In her journey to battle societal prejudices, Anita Dongre was struck the absence of opportunities for women.
+Whether in rural India or amongst the newly immigrated urban population, women continued to remain financially dependent on the men in their lives, and as a result remained excluded from decision-making roles in their private and public lives.

-In 2015, Anita Dongre Foundation was set up to address this concern with a three point agenda.
+In 2015, The Anita Dongre Foundation was set up to address this concern with a three point agenda.